 WATCH THE TRAILER

-Drunk on Too Much Life (DOTML) is a poetic and intimate journey of resilience and discovery.
-It follows the filmmaker’s daughter Corrina from grey, institutional hallways of locked-down psych wards, countless medications, and diagnostic labels into expansive worlds of colour, music, poetry, community, connection and greater meaning.
-On their journey, the family learns that madness has meaning that goes far beyond brain chemistry.
+Drunk on Too Much Life is an intimate and powerful documentary following the filmmaker’s 21-year-old daughter’s mind-opening journey from locked-down psych wards and diagnostic labels towards expansive worlds of creativity, connection and greater meaning.
+On their journey, the family begins to question the widespread idea that mental illness should be understood in purely biological terms and learns the myriad ways that madness has meaning.
 Recovery is not a straight path to being cured but a crooked and bumpy journey and series of small awakenings.